 Earlier this week, we covered the latest report from the Commerce Department that showed April had lower-than-expected sales numbers following a major bump in March.
 Overall for retailers, 2014 has been off to a rocky start.

 A new report was just put out by RetailNext and examined the sales numbers since the start of the year, specifically for brick-and-mortar locations.
 Sales figures in physical stores fell 8.8 percent from January to April 2014.
-This number comes from examining 59 million specialty and larger format retail stores within the continental U.S. To make matters worse, store traffic fell 8.2 percent during this time frame.
+This number comes from examining 59 million specialty and large format retail stores within the continental U.S. To make matters worse, store traffic fell 8.2 percent during this time frame.

 Other findings in the report found that transactions were down 9.2 percent and sales per store dropped 0.8 percent.
 There were some positives, as the average value of transactions has increased 0.5 percent and there was a decrease in the number of returns by 0.81 percent.